GeoNode/geonode/docs/src/user-guide/datasets/preview.md

 TBD

 ### Create Map
 Datasets can be previewed inside a map.
 The viewer provides a subset of the map tools that are available for Maps, because the viewer is mainly intended for just previewing the spatial content of a dataset.
-For a full featured map (including map widgets, and additional plugins) a Map can be created, containing the dataset.
+For a full featured map, including map widgets and additional plugins, a Map can be created containing the dataset.
+For more information, see [Creating Maps](../maps/creating_maps.md#creating-map).